JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 *Prem Chintalapudi*

-Ahead of time compileration (AOT) was speed up by exposing parallelism during [the image generation phase](https://github.com/JuliaLang/julia/pull/47797).
+Ahead of time compilation (AOT) was speed up by exposing parallelism during [the LLVM compilation phase](https://github.com/JuliaLang/julia/pull/47797).
 Instead of compiling a large monolithic compilation unit, the work is now split into multiple smaller chunks.
+This multithreading speeds up compilation of system images as well as large package images, resulting in lower precompile times for these.

-The amount of parallelism used can be controlled by the environment variable `JULIA_IMAGE_THREADS`.
+The amount of parallelism used can be controlled by the environment variable `JULIA_IMAGE_THREADS=n`.
+Also, due to limitations of Windows-native COFF binaries, multithreading is disabled when compiling large images on Windows.

 ## Avoiding races during parallel Precompilation